cannikin/cameronjs/README.md

 ### Netlify

-You don't need to deploy to [Netlify](https://netlify.com), but if you choose to then Cameron is ready to go.
+You don't need to deploy to [Netlify](https://netlify.com), but if you choose to then CameronJS is ready to go.
 We provide your app with a config file and `/functions` directory ready for you to create your server-side code.
 You can submit forms to Netlify directly and even provide user registration and login functionality, two features that would traditionally require creating and maintaining your own database.
 Oh, and for most moderate size websites, Netlify is completely free!

 ### Live Server

 It the old days (a few years ago) you'd make a change to your code and then switch to your browser and manually reload it.
 Over and over again, hundreds of times a day.
-Cameron includes node's `live-server` package so that as soon as you save your file your browser automatically reloads and shows you the changes.
+CameronJS includes node's `live-server` package so that as soon as you save your file your browser automatically reloads and shows you the changes.

 ### PurgeCSS